Fatal1ty/mashumaro/web/docs/09-discriminator.md

 This works for nested `Event` fields and direct `Event.from_dict()` calls.

+> [!NOTE]
-A class-level discriminator is activated for a class only when that class defines `Config` in its own namespace and the effective config provides a discriminator, either directly or through config inheritance.
+> A class-level discriminator is activated for a class only when that class defines `Config` in its own namespace and the effective config provides a discriminator, either directly or through config inheritance.
 Other descendants are deserialized as concrete types rather than becoming additional polymorphic entry points.
 This ensures that, after `Event.from_dict()` selects `Deleted`, the selected class does not run the same discriminator again.

 If an intermediate descendant should also dispatch among its own descendants, opt in explicitly by defining its own `Config`.
 An empty subclass is sufficient to reuse the parent configuration: